sadiqahmed2001/sound_recognize-and-speak/README.md

 step5:-Put It All Together.......!!!!!!!!!!

-lastly,  put the above code which i have just writen and then --"boom"-- that records audio and recognizes speech:
+lastly,  put the above code which I have just written, and then --"boom"-- that records audio and recognizes speech: